shawnbrito/HiggsWave/Chapter-03.md

 A few sweat beads broke over his brow as he continued, "Something unexpected… Something irrational… Something evil"

 Dr. Ervin was serious about the cover up incident that took place 12 years ago.
-The incident was so complex it left millions of dollars of damages, and dismissed Dr Sanata from his work temporarily.
-Astonishingly something worth billions of dollars emerged, which equally warranted a cover up.
+The incident was so complex it left over hundred million dollars of damages in the Muon Solenoid, and he dismissed Dr Sanata from his work temporarily.
+Astonishingly something worth billions of dollars emerged from that disaster, which equally warranted a cover up.
+The Sunday Liberation newspaper even carried an article about the liquid coolant pipes in the hadron collider being sabotaged by terrorists causing millions of dollars of taxpayers money.

-Tracy stood up as she was getting impatient with the monologue and asked, "Dr Ervin, Is there something you would like to share with us?".
+Tracy stood up as she was getting impatient with the monologue and asked, _"Dr Ervin, Is there something you would like to share with us?"_.

 Ervin grinned and walked towards a large steal cabinet.
-He was still trembling with fear.
+He was still trembling with excitement or was it fear.
 His fingers were shaking while he punched in the 4 digit code to the right of the handle and pulled the handle.
-The steel refrigerator opened with a white mist to reveal something that no human has ever see before.
+Instantly it hissed before the steel refrigerator opened with a white mist to reveal something that no human has ever seen before.

-Tracy looked at the specimen and looked at Hans and said.
-"That’s a nice specimen you have Dr. Ervin!
+As soon as the cooling mist cleared the refrigerator, Tracy peered inside at the specimen and looked back at Hans and said.
+"That’s a nice reconstruction you have Dr. Ervin!
 How did you manage to so intricately construct the Arthropleura"

 With a heightened tone in his voice, Dr. Ervin replied "I didn’t make the damn thing, it made itself"